Cosmental/Social-Chat-V2/README.md

 > A: You can report bug reports [here](https://github.com/Cosmental/Social-Chat-V2/issues/new) or you may join our [**support**](discord.gg/4BVYecFEzA) server!
 Please note that you **must be 13+** to join our Discord Community.
 This is a rule with NO EXCEPTIONS.

 **Q: Where can I find documentation?**
 > A: Currently (as of 4/12/2023), there is no official documentation of this resource.
-However, you can find useful material on the official [DevForum]() post!
+However, you can find useful material on the official [DevForum](https://devforum.roblox.com/t/social-chat-v2-robloxs-1-open-sourced-chatting-resource/2290658) post!

-Developer Notes 📜
+## Developer Notes 📜
---

 I once again appreciate all the support that Social Chat has recieved!
 I would love to see what creations you innovate with Social Chat! (tag me on Twitter if you do!)
-If you have any additional feature requests or bug reports, feel free to reach me on discord at **Cos#5658** or create a new issue [**here**](https://github.com/Cosmental/Social-Chat/issues/new) (issues are more likely to be seen than direct messages)
+If you have any additional feature requests or bug reports, feel free to reach me on discord at **Cos#5658** or [**create a new issue**](https://github.com/Cosmental/Social-Chat/issues/new) (issues are more likely to be seen than direct messages)

 Crediting is prefered but not required!
 However, you are **not allowed to sell this resource** as your own OR **remove the SocialChat branding** found within the system itself.
 This is my only method of growing my brand and doing so will harm my goals which prevents me from creating more **FREE** content on Roblox.

-Credits 😄
+## Credits 😄
---

 Make sure to thank these individuals for making SocialChat possible! 🎉